xloem/openrealrecord/README.md

 - The hypercore design uses only one hashing algorithm, which may leave it unneccessarily exposed to vulnerabilities discovered in that specific algorithm.

+- The software is written in javascript.
+Nowadays hypercore has a c++ port, that could be used or forked.

 - The code and design has not been reviewed by an expert in security or cryptography.